 June 30, 2009

-“Customerization” is DiFFERENT than traditional marketing: Holistic Offers are created for WHO you have chosen to SERVE rather than flogging products to the masses.
+BE DiFFERENT marketing: create packages of value for the individuals you have chosen to serve rather than flogging products to the masses.

-Holistic Offers pace an organization is the VALUE delivery business and not the product supply business.
-The Mountain Adventure Package Offer provided by the Fairmont Chateau Whistler in BC, for example, creates an adventure experience for people rather than merely a combination of a hotel room + food + a daily Whistler activity (of which there are well over 30 to choose from).
+They place an organization in the VALUE delivery business and not the product supply business.
+The Mountain Adventure Package offered by the Fairmont Chateau Whistler, for example, creates an adventure experience for people rather than merely a combination of a hotel room + food + a daily Whistler activity (of which there are well over 30 to choose from).

-Holistic Offers are priced to reflect the value supplied; they are not based on discounting the sum of the component parts as is commonly done today in the plethora of Bundles being provided by many companies.
+Value Paks are priced to reflect the value supplied; they are not based on discounting the sum of the component parts as is commonly done today in the plethora of bundles being provided by many companies.
 As a result, margins are not eroded as in discounted bundling; rather margins are increased if the marketer is astute in the value components being provided.

-- They are viewed as creative - looking at the customer as a total entity
+- Companies are viewed as creative - looking at the customer as a total entity

-- They are viewed as a market leader - few are active in Holistic Offer creation
+- They are viewed as market leaders - few offer more value for premium prices.
+Most are in the discounting game.

 - Their brand currency goes up - based on innovation and market leadership

-- Their customer relevance increases - Offers are based on the specific customers you have chosen to SERVE
+- Their customer relevance increases - Paks are based on specific customers rather than on the general needs of mass markets

 - Margins increase - based on premium pricing not discounting